 Classroom instruction is supplemented by laboratory exercises both ashore and afloat.
 The Research Vessel ACANIA is available for class laboratory experience as well as for individual research efforts.
 Guest lectures and seminars serve to round out the curriculum.
 Each student is required to complete a satisfactory thesis.
 In so doing the officer is introduced to the concept of applying theoretical knowledge toward a practical application.
-Successful completion of this program leads to the awarding of the degree of Master of Science in Oceanography and qualifies the student to serve in any of the oceanography billets in the military.
+Successful completion of this program leads to the awarding of the degree of Master of Science in Oceanography.

 Matriculation may occur any quarter of the year.
-Although the program is designed for eight quarters, qualified students may have this period shortened by validation of courses previously taken, transfer of credits from other institutions, and by evaluation of the level of previous experience in the field.
+Although the program is designed for eight quarters, qualified students may have this period shortened by validation of courses previously taken, transfer of credits, and by completing, prior to enrollment, courses offered by the NPS Office of Continuing Education.